zhengzl18/python-timer/README.md

 ```
 Note that the brackets after timeit are not omittable.

-In both case, you may specify a name for the timer and whether to mute the timer.
+In both cases, you may specify a name for the timer and whether to mute the timer.
 For example:
 ```python
 with Timeit(name="loop 1000 times", mute=False):
   for _ in range(1000):